maxwell1997lzx/Sudoku_Sovler_Game-Python/README.md

 ![20220105001553](https://user-images.githubusercontent.com/47311671/148164205-19d11b6c-7b78-4252-9a99-3dcd398e0c01.png) The solution to the puzzle above

-I'm building this Sudoku solving game with Blacktracking alorithm.
+I'm building this Sudoku solving game with Blacktracking algorithm.
 Backtracking is simply reverting back to the previous step or solution as soon as I determine that my current solution cannot be continued into a complete one.
 I will use this principle of backtracking to implement the following algorithm:<br>
 <ul>
   <li>Find some empty spaces. </li>
   <li>Attempt to place the digits 1-9 in that space.</li>